Threats of a QAnon-fueled March 4 attack create disruptions but little trouble. Researchers say police overreacted.

 Travis View, a researcher and co-host of the podcast “QAnon Anonymous,” said believers have continued to strain for explanations and concoct new theories, including that President Biden was filming his performances at a fake White House in Culver City, Calif.

-View did not expect the March 4 failure would lead many believers to denounce the cause.
+View did not expect that the March 4 failure would lead many believers to denounce the cause.

 “We often call the inauguration of Joe Biden the QAnon ‘great disappointment,’” he said.
 “Anyone who stuck with the QAnon movement after that is not just going to dislodge themselves because of something like this.”

 In the two months since Katz and others warned of serious violence ahead of Jan.
-6, there have been more than 300 arrests, extensive purges of QAnon followers on mainstream social media, crackdowns on fringe sites and internal friction among some organized groups, such as the Proud Boys.
+6, there have been more than 300 arrests, extensive purges of QAnon followers on mainstream social media, crackdowns on fringe sites and internal friction among some organized groups, such as the far-right Proud Boys.

-The Capitol, meanwhile, has been ringed by fencing, topped by coils of razor wire and defended by thousands of National Guard members in camouflage.
-The Capitol Police requested on Thursday that the National Guard stay for 60 more days following the planned end of their mission on March 12.
+The Capitol, meanwhile, has been ringed by fencing topped with coils of razor wire, and defended by thousands of National Guard troops in camouflage.
+The Capitol Police requested Thursday that the National Guard stay for 60 more days after the planned end of their mission on March 12.

 Major arteries through the nation’s capital remain closed.
 And no authority has announced a timeline for returning to the pre-siege days when tourists and neighborhood families strolled the Capitol grounds, snapped selfies and had picnics on the well-tended lawns — or, when Washington got its occasional snowfall of consequence, sledded merrily down Capitol Hill itself as police stood aside and watched.